 Grand Rounds

 Each Wednesday, Grand Rounds is held over the noon hour.
-Faculty members from our department and the medical school, as well as third year residents present cutting edge clinical topics.
+Faculty members from our department and the medical school and third year residents present cutting edge clinical topics.

 FCM grand rounds photo